mattwparas/steel/docs/src/introduction.md

 # Introduction

-Welcome to "The Book of Steel" &mdash; a guide for a dynamic and versatile programming language designed to harmonize with Rust, known as Steel.
+Welcome to "The Steel Book" &mdash; a guide for a dynamic and versatile programming language designed to harmonize with Rust, known as Steel.
 Born from the Lisp family and descended from Scheme, Steel offers a blend of dynamic expressiveness within Rust's strict environment, creating a powerful synergy.